-Community Medical Centers is closely monitoring this season of high-volume influenza and are on high alert for the threat of the coronavirus.
-This is an emerging, rapidly evolving situation.
+Community Medical Centers is closely monitoring the COVID-19 pandemic.
+This is a rapidly evolving situation.
 The risk may change daily.
 But as home to the Valley’s only Level 1 trauma center, our staff and physicians are highly trained and routinely prepare for situations like these.
 We partner with the Fresno County Department of Public Health, California Department of Public Health, the Centers for Disease Control (CDC) and other emergency responders and health agencies.

 Are visitors allowed in your hospitals?

 For the protection of patients and families, as well as our employees and physicians, effective immediately: No visitors are allowed at our hospitals with very few exceptions.
 We encourage patient visits by phone.
 Visitors for inpatient areas will be restricted except for the following:

 - One visitor at a time for laboring mothers

 - One parent or guardian at a time for pediatric inpatient

 - Visitation allowed for those patients in end-of-life care